-The Constance-Strasbourg Doctoral Programme in Quantitative Economics is a cooperation project between the Doctoral Programme in Quantitative Economics and Finance of the Department of Economics of the University of Konstanz and the Augustin Cournot Doctoral School.
+The Constance-Strasbourg Doctoral Programme is a cooperation project between the Graduate School of the Social and Behavioural Sciences (GSBS) and the Augustin Cournot Doctoral School.
 The cooperation is funded by the German-French University.

 Doctoral students registered in either programmes can participate in the cooperation.
 They can attend lectures, seminars, conferences and workshops at the partner university (University of Konstanz).
 They can also spend a period of study and research at the partner university: mobility grants of 600€/month for stays of up to 18 months are available.
 As part of the cooperation, doctoral students are also able to undertake a bi-national doctoral thesis (joint supervision with thesis advisors from both universities).

 Doctoral Program Strasbourg-Pise

 The International Doctoral Program in Economics is a three-year program designed for highly qualified and motivated students who wish to acquire the research and analytical skills of the international scientific community in economics.
 It is designed for students pursuing jobs in academia as well as those who wish to acquire the skills of professional academic research to work in government agencies, financial institutions, international agencies, private companies.

 Students will be offered one year and a half of intensive course work by an international Faculty composed of both permanent staff of the School and a large group of Visiting Scholars.
 All teaching is in English.
 Courses will focus on both standard mainstream economics, as well as more “heterodox” approaches, such as evolutionary economics and agent-based computational economics.
 Upon successful completion of their coursework, Ph.D. students will proceed to supervised research work, eventually yielding an original dissertation to be discussed in a final, public examination.
 It is expected that students will produce articles publishable in peer-reviewed international journals.